Tax News

 The Inflation Reduction Act instituted a new 15% minimum tax on corporations, but individuals were spared changes to the tax brackets.
 There remain 7 - 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Per 2018 TCJA the bracket dollar amounts are adjusted for inflation and will increase approximately 5.4%.
 You can see the brackets here.
 California standard deduction and tax rates can be seen here.

-Unremimbursed employee expenses, legal fees, investment advisor fees and other miscellaneous itemized expenses remain non-deductible on the Federal return through 12/31/2025 when the 2017 TCJA changes expire.
-Since California did not conform, we keep an eye on these potential deductions for State purposes.
+Unremimbursed employee expenses, legal fees, investment advisor fees and other miscellaneous itemized expenses remain non-deductible on the Federal return through 12/31/2025 (see TCJA above).
+Since California did not conform to the TCJA, we still keep an eye on these potential deductions for State purposes.

 Energy Credits

-The new credit for buyers of used EVs is more straight forward.
-The credit is 30% of the purchase price (up to $4,000) for EVs that are older than 2 years, bought from a dealer (private party sales ineligible), and that it is the first resale of the vehicle.
-The vehicle must be sold for less than $25,000.
+The used EV credit is 30% of the purchase price (up to $4,000) for vehicles sold for under $25,000, older than 2 years, is first resale of the vehicle, and is bought from a dealer (making private party sales ineligible).
 The income limits for the used EV credit are stricter: $150,000 for MFJ and $75,000 for Single filers.
-This credit also began in 2023.

 The 30% credit for EV charging stations was restored and extended through 2032.

-Beginning in 2023 the residential energy credits for insulation, windows, doors, and furnaces change significantly with the $500 lifetime credit cap being replaced with an annual $1,200-$2,000 credit.
+Beginning in 2023 the residential energy credits for insulation, windows, doors, and furnaces were set at an annual $1,200-$2,000 allowance.
 This credit is in place through 2033.
 2024 sees a new rebate program funded by Washington, administered by the states, for the above energy efficiencies as well as for various appliances.
 The rebate list is extensive and too detailed to include here but the information is available online.
 Note: Anyone can take advantage of the energy tax credits, but the rebate program is to be means tested, so higher earners will not be eligible (exact details are not clear at this time).

 The solar energy panel and battery storage tax credit is raised back up to 30% of the cost of panels and batteries, including labor for installation.
 This credit is also extended through 2032.